 When looking at a difference like that, spending a few hundred or even a few thousand dollars to learn how to beat the market would be an extremely fruitful endeavor.
 That is, if it works.

 Is it possible?
 Absolutely.
 Investors beat the market all the time, but doing so isn’t always easy, and doing it consistently is even tougher.
-In order to beat the returns produced by the overall market, you’ll have to be pretty active in trading, cashing in on gains when they happen and looking for lows to buy in at.
+In order to beat the returns produced by the overall market, you’ll have to be pretty active in trading individual stocks, cashing in on gains when they happen and looking for lows to buy in at.

 The good news is that it isn’t as hard as you may think.
 With a little bit of research on how the market works and strategies for beating the market, you have the ability to avoid paying exorbitant fees to join chat rooms or use the next big trading robot.